Sobia-s/sobia-s/README.md

 - Founder & Lead Developer of Lumina, a complete React portfolio system<br>
 - I turn ideas into structured, thoughtful, and user-focused interfaces<br>
 - I specialized in Frontend Development from Coursera (Meta)<br>
-- Focused on frontend development, digital products, and strong online presence

 ---

 ## Lumina: A complete portfolio system

-- Built **Lumina**, a complete portfolio system focused on structure, storytelling, and online presence
+- Built **Lumina**, focused on structure, storytelling, and online presence
 - Designed reusable, config-driven components and responsive UI
 - Built and launched it **end-to-end, from idea to production**